Arnnon Geshuri

 Arnnon Geshuri (born 1969 or 1970) is an American corporate executive.
 He was vice president of human resources at Tesla, Inc. from 2009 until 2017, senior director of human resources and staffing at Google from 2004 to 2009, and vice president of people operations and director of global staffing at E-Trade Financial Corporation circa 2002.
-In January 2016, he briefly served on the Wikimedia Foundation's board of trustees before stepping down after opposition arose due to his involvement in anti-competitive employer collusion in Silicon Valley.
+2023-24 he was the Chief People Officer at Teladoc Health.
+Starting mid-2024, he is the Chief People Officer at Snowflake Inc..
+In January 2016, he briefly served on the Wikimedia Foundation's board of trustees before stepping down under pressure.

 Personal life

 Geshuri was born in 1969 or 1970.
 His father, Yosef Geshuri, is a clinical psychologist with a Ph.D. in psychology.
 In Arnnon Geshuri's early life, his father worked at Northwest Missouri State University in Maryville, Missouri, and he attended elementary school there at the university until the fifth or sixth grade.
 In 1980 his family moved to Porterville, California, a small town in central California's San Joaquin Valley, where he attended high school and a community college.
 He has a younger brother Oren and an older sister Dorrit, both of whom also graduated with university degrees.
 Geshuri was described in a local newspaper article as loving Porterville and glad to have been raised in a small town, saying "I'm proud of where I'm from."
 He said that during high school he had already planned to work for a large company, saying he was "interested in how people work and how big corporations work", so he "wanted to work in a big corporation and understand human behavior in the corporate setting".

 His wife's name is Rebecca Geshuri.
 They were married in 1997 or 1998.